 The best means of distributing your release is by using emails.
 Alternatively, you can use press release distribution companies.
 They will increase your reach and exposure.
 This is more effective than relying on your own capability to distribute the press release.

 How should you highlight the important details about the event in the release?

 1st Start with a prominent headline to capture the readers’ attention.

 2nd Include the lead paragraph and dateline.

 3rd Build the body by starting with the most important details and then closing with the least important.
 That being said, you must start with the event theme, hosts, special guests, and event activities.

 4th Include visuals, videos, and images to enhance the value of your press release.

 Writing an event press release isn’t complicated after all.
 You only need to understand the standard press release writing rules and formatting.
 A bit of experience should help you create the best press release.
 If you feel you need help writing it, then you should consider hiring professional press release writers.

 The best PR professionals, such as those at Pressfarm, will go beyond writing your press release to identify the best places to publish your press release.
-Using a targeted media outreach strategy, they will then pitch the news from your healthcare facility to these outlets.
+Using a targeted media outreach strategy, they will then pitch the news from your brand to these outlets.
 They will then make sure your press release is published on platforms that will increase your visibility.

 The expert writers and certified designers at Pressfarm can also write guest posts and design a media kit for you.
 With this content, you can boost your media coverage even further.
 Finally, the account executive at Pressfarm builds a custom media list to help you connect with respected journalists across different media outlets.
 By connecting with these media contacts, you can keep doing extended media outreach long after the team at Pressfarm has wrapped up your PR campaign.